naveenrc/new_york_citibikes/README.md

 ##### Comparing with google
 + Citi bike provided that the average speed is 7.456 miles/hour
 + Transit times obtained in download section are used to calculate the average speed across all stations.
 Then it is used to compare with citi bike speed.

+##### Time Series Analysis
++ Analysis on seasonality, trend and residuals is included in TimeSeriesAnalysis.ipynb notebook.
++ It also has forecasting using ARIMA model, spectral analysis.

+## Prediction
+##### Daily rides
++ To predict daily rides estimate run prediction_models/daily_rides.py
++ To predict number of bikes to be transported to a station run prediction_models/station.py

 The report for this project can be found here https://naveenrc.github.io/citibikenyc/